babaralijamali/digitalsigtool/README.md

-# digitalsigtool
+# Digital Signature Tool

-A tool to generate and verify digital signatures for files using SHA-256 and a secret key.
+This tool generates and verifies digital signatures for files using SHA-256 hashing and a secret key.

+Version : 0.0.1

+## Installation

+Install the package using pip:

+## Installation

+You can install the package using pip:

+pip install digitalsigtool

+After Installing you will need to execute in command prompt or terminal directly using digitalsigtool